crosscloudci/cross-cloud/FAQ.md

 - Kube proxy
 - Containerd/Docker

+### What version of X component are you using in the cross-cloud k8s clusters?
+Cross-cloud uses pinning to set version being used.
+This can be any commit, branch, tag or release.

 ### How does cross-cloud configure a k8s cluster?
 How does cross-cloud run a k8s cluster?